keenbug/ReSheet/notes.md

         - code: determining the cells behaviour and view in the view and edit state
         - (interactive state: volatile state that is not persisted and can be lost because of user actions.
 Only used for the UI.
 Does not contain data the user explicitly wants to persist)
     - blocks can be nested in blocks
+- At first, there is a "built-in" "Command Block", which selects which Block to use
+    - Blocks:
+        - Compute Block (JS, former REPL)
+        - Sheet Block (List of Blocks, Layouting possibilities like in Notion)
+        - Text Block (Parses Content as JSX)

 # Steps